Teen Titans: The Judas Contract: Production

 An adaptation of The Judas Contract was planned as the third in the DC Universe Animated Original Movies series, to be released after Superman: Doomsday (2007) and Justice League: The New Frontier (2008), but this was later shelved.
 It was to be based on 1984's "The Judas Contract" story featured in Tales of the Teen Titans #42–44, and Teen Titans Annual #3 by Marv Wolfman and George Pérez.
 Warner Bros.
 Animation's writer/producer Bruce Timm confirmed in April 2010 that there were no current plans to revive the project, but in July 2016, Warner Bros. revived the project as Teen Titans: The Judas Contract, serving as a sequel to Justice League vs. Teen Titans.
 Farmiga, Austin, Wahlgren, Soo Hoo, Allan and Maher reprised their roles, and Christina Ricci and Miguel Ferrer joined the cast as Terra and Deathstroke, respectively.
 This was the final project for Ferrer before he died from throat cancer in January 2017.

 Distribution

 Marketing

-In January 2017, the first promotional images from the film were released by The Hollywood Reporter.
-In early February, the first official trailer for Teen Titans: The Judas Contract was released, as well as an exclusive clip from the film.
+The first promotional images from the film were released by The Hollywood Reporter in January 2017.
+In early February, a trailer and exclusive clip were released.